mtgca/nvidia-docker-jupyter-monitor/README.md

 ## About

-A Python 3 based command line tool for determining a docker container associated processes gpu utilization by joining information across 'nvidia-smi *' and 'docker *' commands.
+Using the AllenCellModeling/nvidia-docker-stats repository as a base a program that obtains the Jupyter Notebook token associated with the Docker containers that use the Colab image and in turn allows to determine the GPU utilization of the processes associated with the Docker containers by joining the information through the commands 'nvidia-smi _' and 'docker _'.

 ## Usage

 ### Case 1

 Clone into the python path and run module as script via:

 ```